Cygnusfear/pinpin/src/plugins/README.md

   description = "Detailed description";  // Can be longer than type definition author = "Your Name";                  // Credit

-  // Plugin components
+  // Plugin components - NOTE: Import type definition from factory to avoid circular dependency types = yourPluginTypeDefinition;
-  types: WidgetTypeDefinition[] = yourPluginTypeDefinition;
   factories = [new YourPluginFactory()];
   renderers = [{ type: "your-plugin", component: YourPluginRenderer }];